1-800-24-RAFTS

 THE RAPIDS: Long, Continuous Class IV rapids That Seem to Last Forever!

-The Upper Klamath, which begins in Oregon and ends in California, boasts 40 named Class III and IV+ rapids in 17 miles.
+The Upper Klamath begins in Oregon and ends in California, boasting 40 named Class III and IV+ rapids in 17 miles.
 Many rapids are long and technical, making the Upper "K" a very exciting river for whitewater rafting.
 The Upper Klamath River is broken into three sections.
 The first section is a five-mile Class II-III stretch that begins in Oregon at the J.C.
-Boyle Powerhouse.
-Those five miles provide a wonderful warm-up before the non-stop action begins.
-"Hell's Corner," the second section, is named after the longest rapid on the Upper Klamath, a 1/2-mile of solid whitewater.
-Starting with Caldera, the steepest, most difficult rapid, we will navigate one Class III-IV rapid after another with names reminiscent of the Wild West - Gunsmoke, Branding Iron, Ambush, and Ol' Bushwacker, as well as Satan's Gate, and Hell's Corner.
-After Stateline Falls Rapid, the river flattens out a little and the last five miles are more mellow, Class II & III rapids.
+Boyle Powerhouse, providing a wonderful warm-up before the non-stop action begins.
+The second section, "Hell's Corner", is named after the longest rapid on the Upper Klamath, a 1/2-mile of solid whitewater.
+Starting with Caldera, the steepest and most difficult rapid, we will navigate one Class III-IV rapid after another with names reminiscent of the Wild West: Gunsmoke, Branding Iron, Ambush, Ol' Bushwacker, Satan's Gate, and Hell's Corner.
+After Stateline Falls Rapid, the river flattens out a little and the last five miles are more mellow, Class II-III rapids.
 Rafting on the Upper Klamath requires teamwork and will test your skills as an advanced whitewater paddler.

 THE RIVER SCENERY: Volcanic, High-Desert Canyon with Abundant Wildlife

 Flowing through the southern Cascade Mountains, the Upper Klamath River runs through a unique volcanic gorge in a high-desert ecosystem.
-Because of its stunning beauty, fascinating Gold Rush history, and spectacular wildlife, the Upper Klamath was granted National Wild and Scenic Status in 1985.
+Because of its stunning beauty, fascinating Gold Rush history, and spectacular wildlife, the Upper Klamath was granted "National Wild and Scenic" status in 1985.
 When you are not paddling your heart out in Class IV rapids, you might spot a bald eagle, great blue heron, osprey, ring tail cat, deer, or river otter.
-The Upper Klamath often feels like a trip back in time to the Wild West and old mining buildings and artifacts tell stories of the Native Americans and the miners who once lived in the canyon.
+The Upper Klamath often feels like a trip back in time to the Wild West, and old mining buildings and artifacts tell stories of the Native Americans and the miners who once lived in the canyon.
 Cedar, pine, and juniper, and volcanic buttes frame this deep wilderness canyon.

 RIVER LOCATION: Half hour from Ashland, Oregon, & 5 hours from San Francisco

-THE RAFTING SEASON: May - October
+THE RAFTING SEASON: April - October

 The Upper Klamath's flows are dam controlled, which makes river levels very predictable during the summer season.
 Thanks to Klamath Lake, the largest reservoir in the west, good rafting flows last from spring into fall.
-Dependable flows and great rapids make the Upper "K" an excellent choice for adventurous, athletic first timers, and experienced rafters.
+Dependable flows and great rapids make the Upper "K" an excellent choice for adventurous, athletic first-timers, and experienced rafters.

 MEALS: Freshly prepared riverside feasts